How to Determine Ordinary Necessary Business Expenses

 An example of a reasonable ordinary and necessary business expense is costs associated with sending out newsletters, holiday cards, or other promotional literature that are distributed to promote customer relations or generate new business.

 An example of an unreasonable business expense is paying a large sum for designer curtains for your home office.
 This expense would not be considered ordinary or necessary.

 How to Determine if a Business Expense Is Ordinary and Necessary

 If you are not certain if an expense is ordinary and necessary, ask two questions:

 - Does the expense directly pertain to running the business?
 If the expense is for personal benefit simply to make your job easier or more comfortable (i.e., you do a lot of driving, so you purchase a seat cushion for your car), it is not deductible.

 - Can the expense be deducted under “cost of goods sold” or “capital expenses?”
 If so, you cannot deduct the item as an "ordinary and necessary" business expense.

-Be sure to save receipts for every single expense you deduct on your taxes, including mortgage, rent, insurance, utility bills, mandatory homeowner’s association dues (optional dues, like club or pool memberships) are not deductible because they are not mandatory to live/work in the home).
+It is important to save receipts for every expense you deduct on your taxes, including mortgage, rent, insurance, utility bills, and mandatory homeowner’s association dues.
+(Note that optional dues, such as club or pool memberships, are not deductible because they are not mandatory to living and working in the home.)

-Audit Alert: Home-based businesses that report expenses for business use of a home are more likely to be audited by the IRS than other, similar business owners.
+Audit Alert Note: Home-based businesses that report expenses for business use of a home are more likely to be audited by the IRS than other similar businesses.